Kinetic Ferromagnetism and Topological Magnons of the Hole-Doped Kitaev Spin Liquid

 This Supplemental Material includes more details of the DMRG calculations and parton theory.
 In Supplementary Note 1, we show the considered honeycomb lattice and the corresponding one-dimensional path for DMRG simulations.
 In Supplementary Note 2, we show additional information about the DMRG results.
 In Supplementary Note 3, we show details of the parton mean-field theory.
 In Supplementary Note 4, we provide additional results for the zig-zag order.
+In Supplementary Note 5, we provide more information about the spin-1/2 moment around the exactly solvable point of $t=0$.

-\subsection{Supplementary Note 1: Honeycomb lattice and one-dimensional path}
+\section{Supplementary Note 1: Honeycomb lattice and one-dimensional path}

 To employ the MPS-based methods, one must establish a site ordering for the honeycomb lattice.
 This can be achieved by assigning an integer from 1 to $2\mathrm{N}_c$ to each lattice site, where $\mathrm{N}_c$ is the number of unit cells.
-As shown in Fig.~\ref{fig:1dpath}, we utilize a site-labeling scheme for the honeycomb lattice on a $YC4$ ($L_y=4$) cylinder with length $L_x$ with primitive vectors $\vec{x}$ and $\vec{y}$
+As shown in Fig.~\ref{fig:1dpath}, we utilize a site-labeling scheme for the honeycomb lattice on a YC4 ($L_y=4$) cylinder with length $L_x$ with primitive vectors $\vec{x}$ and $\vec{y}$.
+Note that the $x$-, $y$-, and $z$-type bonds for a Kitaev honeycomb model are marked by the blue, green, and red lines, respectively.

-\subsection{Supplementary Note 2: Additional DMRG Data}
+\section{Supplementary Note 2: Additional DMRG Data}

-\subsubsection{Ground-state calculations}
+\subsection{Ground-state calculations}

-During the DMRG simulations, we make explicit use of the U(1) quantum number to control the level of hole doping.
-The bond dimension of DMRG is kept as large as $\chi=2000$, resulting in a typical truncation error of $10^{-6}$.
+For the DMRG simulations we make explicit use of a U(1) quantum number to control the level of hole doping.
+The bond dimension of DMRG is kept as large as $\chi=4000$, resulting in a typical truncation error of $\approx 7\times{}10^{-7}$.

+To analyze the convergence of our DMRG simulations, we study the scaling behavior of the ground-state energy and magnetization with the inverse DMRG bond dimension $1/\chi$.
+As shown in Fig.~\ref{fig:scaling}, the ground-state energy varies weakly with $\chi$ for $\chi>1000$, suggesting a faithful convergence in our DMRG simulations.
+In the slow-hole regime (Kitaev spin liquid phase), the magnetization fluctuates around the magnitude of truncation error, indicating the absence of magnetic order.
+In the fast-hole regime (FM-ordered phase), the magnetization extrapolates to a finite value when $1/\chi \rightarrow 0$, indicating that the kinetic FM order is stable when increasing the bond dimension.

 Fig.~\ref{fig:EdE} displays the ground-state energy $E$ and its first-order derivative $\partial_tE$ as functions of hopping strength $t$.
-Note that $\partial_tE$ in Fig.~\ref{fig:EdE}(b) exhibits a kink at $t^*\approx{}0.28{}K$ which suggests that the phase transition is of second order.
+Note that $\partial_tE$ in Fig.~\ref{fig:EdE}(b) exhibits a kink at $t^*\approx{}0.28{}K$ which suggests that the phase transition is of the second order.